Profile merging in BlueConic uses rules to identify which profiles likely belong to the same person.

 Because BlueConic stores a history of IP address for each profile (encrypted for privacy reasons) visiting a website channel, you can check whether profiles being combined share an IP address or not.

-How to use IP addresses in profile matching rules
+How to use IP addresses in profile matching rules for profile merging

 Select Settings > Merging in the BlueConic navigation bar to open the Profile Merging page.
 Here you can create rules for identifying profiles that likely belong to the same person, and specify whether and how IP addresses should match.
 Note that profiles created from connection imports will have no IP address.